YunshanDYS/SASCcode/README.md

 #### Simulation studies

-simulation_sc1.Rmd reproduces simulation study scenario 1 results.
-(Figure 2, 3, 4 and Table 2)
+simulation_sc1.Rmd reproduces simulation study scenario 1 results (Figure 2, 3, 4 and Table 2).
+See [here](code/simulation_sc1.pdf) for a pdf output of the .Rmd file as a tutorial.

-Similarly, see simulation_sc2.Rmd, simulation_sc3.Rmd for scenario 2 and 3.
-(Figures in Appendix D)
+Similarly, see simulation_sc2.Rmd, simulation_sc3.Rmd for scenario 2 and 3 (Figures in Appendix D).

 ### data folder

 The data folder contains real data and data generated in simulation studies.

 simulate_data_sc1.Rmd reproduces the data generation process in simulation study scenario 1.
+See [here](data/simulate_data_sc1.pdf) for a pdf output of the .Rmd file as a tutorial.
 Codes are also provided for scenario 2 and 3 in simulate_data_sc2.Rmd and simulate_data_sc3.Rmd.

 ### output folder